 Insider tip #2: Finding a date can be like Mission Impossible

 We all know that the dating game is hella difficult; but if you identify as LGBTQI+, finding a partner in a country town can seem like Mission Impossible.
 Experts recommend checking out if there are any social groups in your area.
 A really good place to start is MeetUp, which has groups happening all over Australia and you can also search for LGBTQI+ groups on Facebook, if you can’t find one – start one!

 I find that a lot of LGBTIQI+ people in low-population areas find it hard to go on dates because there is a constant fear that word will get back to people you haven’t come out to, especially to family or friends. – Pete, 22, Nyngan

-Insider tip #3: Coming out can be tough, but you may be pleasantly surprised
+Insider tip #3: Coming out can be tough (if you're ready to do so), but you may be pleasantly surprised

 You might even find others who are going through the same thing as you.

 When coming out to a close friend, they were like, “That's cool.
 I'm pretty sure I'm trans and possibly demi-sexual…” it was really cool, and now we have each other to talk to. - Anna, 16, Benalla